 My handstands have improved lots over the duration of the program!
 And, my assists feel more confident and like I have more to offer.
 I also just started a Yoga for Beginners class, and it's going awesome!
 They are leaving eager to come back.
 It's rewarding to see my beginner students loving their yoga practice and encouraged to keep themselves moving.
 I'm also really happy that I've been able to keep in mind that not all students come to class physically prepared for plank or down dog, but it's cool to work on the steps to get there.

 what's next on your evolutionary edge?

-> I'm excited to continue my Yoga for Beginners class, and I am so happy that my students are happy with it!
-I plan on continuing to come to the hands on enhancement workshops every season, and I am still looking forward to my training's with Shiva, then maybe start assisting, and try to go to the Institute of Ayurveda...
-I don't see it ever ending :)
+I'm excited to continue my Yoga for Beginners class.
+I am so happy that my students are happy with it!
+I plan on continuing to come to the hands-on enhancement workshops every season.
+And, I am still looking forward to my trainings with Shiva, then maybe start assisting, and trying to go to the Institute of Ayurveda...
+I don't see it ever ending.